c1nnam0n-r0ll/CinnamonOS/README.md

 # CinnamonOS
-Nothing is here yet, but soon I will put down an OS I have been working on for awhile.
-Mostly just the kernel and drivers tho.
+Alr, nothing is here yet.
+But soon I will start adding code for a CLI operating system using X86-64 long.